 The 20 Types of Platy Fish Colors, Species, & Tail Varieties

 Below you will find the most common platy fish colors, patterns, and fin variations.

 You can find Platies in a wide range of colors.
 They have several main base colors and they can appear in many shades of each of these colors.
 Moreover, they can display several or all of these colors at once.

 Black Platies are mainly black.
 Sometimes, though rarely, they’re all black.
 More often, they’ll have a few scattered colors.

 Blue is a somewhat common color for a Platy.
 You’ll often find it mixed with other colors in various patterns.

 Less of a brown and more of a bronze, these Platies seem to shine with a bit of a metallic essence.

 The green color of these Platies helps them blend in well with aquatic plant life.
 They’re not often solid green.
-You’ll usually find the green mixed with other colors.
+You’ll usually find the green speckled or mixed with other colors.

 You might also hear red Platies referred to as velvet red, brick red, coral red, or blood red, but they’re all essentially the same thing.